factorial-io/twenty-crm-php-client/docs/dynamic-entity-system-prd.md

 ## Implementation Progress

-**Last Updated:** 2025-10-11
+**Last Updated:** 2025-10-12
 **Current Branch:** `refactor/make-it-dynamic`
-**Overall Status:** Phase 4 Complete ✅ | Phase 5+ Pending 🔄
+**Overall Status:** Phase 7 Complete ✅ | FilterBuilder Complete ✅ | Phase 8 Pending 🔄

 ### Summary

-Phases 1, 2, 3, and 4 have been successfully completed.
-The dynamic entity system is fully functional with code generation for entities, services, and collections.
-Complex field handling with automatic transformation is working.
-Users can now generate complete typed service classes from their Twenty CRM metadata with full IDE autocomplete support and proper collection types (PhoneCollection, LinkCollection, Name, Address).
-The system works with ANY Twenty instance, including custom entities like Campaign.
+Phases 1-7 have been successfully completed!
+The dynamic entity system is fully functional with code generation, complex field handling, entity relations, and a composable FilterBuilder for type-safe queries.
+All hardcoded Contact/Company entities have been removed.
+Comprehensive migration documentation (MIGRATION.md, PREDEFINED_FIELDS.md, FILTERS.md) guides users from v0.x to v1.0.
+The system now works with ANY Twenty instance and supports the correct Twenty CRM filter syntax from the OpenAPI specification.

 ### ✅ Phase 1: Foundation (COMPLETED)